-The oral defense should be scheduled through the Graduate Programs Assistant, Darby Wiggins (dwiggin3@gmu.edu) who informs the Graduate Dean of the student's name, the title of the dissertation, the date and location of the oral defense at least three weeks before the projected defense date.
+The oral defense should be scheduled through the Graduate Programs Assistant who informs the Graduate Dean of the student's name, the title of the dissertation, the date and location of the oral defense at least three weeks before the projected defense date.
+When scheduling the defense, contact Sara Montiel (smonteil@gmu.edu) for a room reservation.
+Once a room reservation has been secured, forward the following information onto the Graduate Programs Assistant, Darby Wiggins (dwiggin3@gmu.edu) for scheduling: